REFOUNDING MOMENTUM

 Momentum is a dynamic and complex organisation, with tens of thousands of members, a national network of vibrant local groups, an elected National Coordinating Group (NCG), affiliated trade unions and ‘sister’ organisations in Wales and Scotland.
 Each of these component parts is essential to our success and each has vital knowledge and experience that is essential to building a new Momentum.

-That’s why we’re creating two ‘Momentum Assemblies’, to bring together all of these voices and to drive forward Refounding Momentum.
-The Momentum Assemblies form the centre-piece of our ‘Refounding Convention’ and they take inspiration from the constitutional convention model.
+That’s why we created ‘Momentum Assemblies’, to bring together all of these voices and to drive forward Refounding Momentum.
+The Momentum Assemblies formed the centre-piece of our ‘Refounding Convention’ and they took inspiration from the constitutional convention model.

-The Momentum Assemblies will include NCG members, representatives from local Momentum groups, individual Momentum members, representatives from our affiliated trade unions and Campaign for Socialism/Welsh Labour Grassroots.
-They will be tasked with coming up with proposals that will eventually go to a ballot of all members, combining and amending submissions from local groups and individual members.
+The Momentum Assemblies included NCG members, representatives from local Momentum groups, individual Momentum members, representatives from our affiliated trade unions and Campaign for Socialism/Welsh Labour Grassroots.
+They were tasked with coming up with proposals eventually went to a ballot of all members, combining and amending submissions from local groups and individual members.

 Composition of the Momentum Assemblies